OSGeo/OSGeoLive-doc/doc/quickstart/usb_quickstart.rst

-:Author: OSGeo-Live
+:Author: OSGeoLive
 :Author: Alex Mandel, Cameron Shorter
 :Reviewer: Cameron Shorter, Jirotech
 :Version: osgeo-live7.9
 :License: Creative Commons Attribution-ShareAlike 3.0 Unported  (CC BY-SA 3.0)

 ********************************************************************************
-Creating an OSGeo-Live Bootable USB flash drive
+Creating an OSGeoLive Bootable USB flash drive
 ********************************************************************************

-This quickstart describes the preferred method for creating a Bootable OSGeo-Live USB flash drive.
+This quickstart describes the preferred method for creating a Bootable OSGeoLive USB flash drive.
 Booting from a flash drive is faster than from a DVD, and the USB drive can be configured to store data between sessions (called persistence).

 We have have found that there are a number of quirks and tricks involved in successfully building a USB drive.
 We have documented what we know, but there are likely more tricks and issues.
 Look for latest tips here: http://wiki.osgeo.org/wiki/Live_GIS_Disc_Quick_Start_for_USB